-• BSA Subtitle (I)(F), District of Columbia Captive Insurance Agency Budget Technical Amendment Act of 2016.
+• BSA Subtitle (I)(D), Captive Insurance Agency Budget Technical Amendment Act of 2016.
 Exempts from taxation insurance products, such as property and personal property insurance, purchased by the District government.
 To claim the exemption, the District's broker must submit a statement identifying the portion of an insurance coverage allocated to the District government.